CiMon-Capstone-Project/Cloud-Computing/README.md

   - Coroutine support allowing background process to make apk run smoothly
   - Lottie Library to allow animation to be played on splash screen

-## **Flow of the Apps**
-1. User Interface: An attractive, dynamic, and user-friendly interface is created using XML layout files.
-The interface is designed to provide a smooth and intuitive experience for users.
-2. User Authentication: The application integrates with Firebase Authentication allowing user to register with email or with google account.
-Users can register and log in to the application securely using their own private credentials.
-3. Article Forum Retrieval: The application sends requests to APIs that provide articles or forum from others user allowing the app to be semi-media social.
-These APIs are utilized to retrieve the necessary information for display purposes.
-4. Prediction Functionality: Predictions are embed on apk so user can use image classification with or without internet using TFLite model.
-The prediction then combined with API to retrieve more data about the prediction.
-5. Real-time Functionality: The application utilizes Firebase to run in real-time.
-This allows for seamless integration with the internet and provides dynamic updates as new data becomes available.
-6. Offline Functionality: Application mostly integrated with Room Database to store any API's that successfuly fetched to be used when connection lost

 ## **Main Features**
 1. Diseases Detection 🔍: <br>
    Analyzes images of diseased chili plant leaves to provide an initial diagnosis.